-Until fairly recently (2004) the Malayan tiger was simply considered to be an Indochinese tiger.
+Until fairly recently (2004) the Malayan Tiger (Panthera Tigris Jacksoni) was simply considered to be an Indochinese tiger.
 However, the smaller size and unique mitochondrial DNA of the Malayan tiger have now designated it as a separate subspecies.

 Orange background with black striping, along with white on the face and undersides, give the Malayan tiger the usual coloration found in these big cats.

 While many tiger species enjoy living in densely forested areas, the Malayan tiger is usually content in more open woodland.
-Prey animals are generally more abundant in open forest.
-However, because of human incursions into areas where tigers are found, the cats are often found in agricultural areas.
+Prey animals are generally more abundant in open forests.
+However, because of human incursions into areas where tigers are found, cats are often found in agricultural areas.

-The Malayan tiger preferentially feeds on deer, wild boar, gaur, tapir, sun bear, and elephant calves, but will take domestic animals when wild prey is scarce.
+These species preferentially feeds on deer, wild pigs, bearded pigs, gaur, tapir, sun bear, and elephant calves, but will take domestic animals when wild prey is scarce.